 Funding and credit

 Students have a variety of options for participating in a UROP.
-Learn about paid UROPs and how they can be funded, as well as the option for students to complete projects for academic credit, or to volunteer on a limited basis to explore a new area when you do not have the time to commit fully to a paid or credit UROP or in terms when you just need to complete a bit of additional research that you have begun during an earlier UROP.
+Learn about paid UROPs and how they can be funded, as well as the option for students to complete projects for academic credit, or to volunteer on a limited basis to explore a new area when students do not have the time to commit fully to a paid or credit UROP or in terms when students just need to complete a bit of additional research begun during an earlier UROP.

 At the end of each UROP period, you’ll be asked to evaluate students.
 It’s your chance to provide UROP staff with important feedback about your students’ work, and it helps us strengthen the UROP program.